Warning

 Countries which are States Party to one or more of the Anti-Personnel Mine Ban Convention (APMBC), the Amended Protocol II of CCW, Protocol V of CCW and the CCM have, for instance, certain specific obligations regarding the marking and clearance of explosive hazards.
 The provisions of IMAS do not, however, replace the obligations detailed in these conventions.

-ISO has an international reputation for integrity and neutrality, and it enjoys a special working relationship with international organisations including the United Nations, and with regional organisations including the European Union.
+ISO has an international reputation for integrity and neutrality, and it enjoys a special working relationship with international organizations including the United Nations, and with regional organizations including the European Union.
 IMAS have been developed to be compatible with ISO standards and guides.
-Adopting the ISO format and language provides some significant advantages including consistency of layout, use of internationally recognised terminology, and a greater acceptance by international, national and regional organisations who are accustomed to the ISO series of standards and guides.
+Adopting the ISO format and language provides some significant advantages including consistency of layout, use of internationally recognized terminology, and a greater acceptance by international, national and regional organizations who are accustomed to the ISO series of standards and guides.
 It should also provide the opportunity for IMAS to be accepted and adopted in due course as mature ISO standards.

 8. Contextual guidance for the application of IMAS